Reinliu/STGAN/README.md

 # STGAN: Spectral-temporal sound effects generation with GAN
 This work is done for the Acoustics 2023 conference.

 We use RNN for the sound generator.
 The sound generation is guided and conditioned by a loudness envelope and a class label.
-We use a vanilla WGAN-GP discriminator to compute the adversarial loss on the generated Mel Spectrograms.
+We use a vanilla WGAN-GP discriminator from https://github.com/gcucurull/cond-wgan-gp to compute the adversarial loss on the generated Mel Spectrograms.
 For the generator loss, we further include a MSE reconstruction loss on the loudness difference between the generated and original Mel Spectrogram.

 ## Model architecture